 14. What type of vehicles are used on safari?

-You will be in a Land Cruiser, maximum 5 or 6 per vehicle.
-Your vehicle will be driven by an experienced Guide/Driver.
-He is the only person who ever drives his vehicle and is responsible for its complete safe operation and maintenance for the 2 to 3 years it sees service after it is purchased new by our agent in Arusha.
+You will be in a Land Cruiser, maximum five or six per vehicle.
+Your vehicle will be driven by an experienced guide/driver.
+He is the only person who ever drives his vehicle and is responsible for its complete safe operation and maintenance for the two to three years it sees service after it is purchased new by our agent in Arusha.
 The only seat that sometimes becomes undesirable if the vehicle is full is the front seat with the driver.
 Everyone in the back is under a canopy that extends up so that you can stand for wildlife viewing and photography while you are in the parks.

-On the mountain you will be provided a large 3-4 gallon cooler of water at each camp, and the sit down lunch.
+On the mountain you will be provided a large three to four gallon cooler of water at each camp, and during our sit down lunches.
 This water is cartridge filtered by the staff using a large, commercial Katydyn filter.
 We strongly recommend that each client then treats this water 1L at a time as you fill your bottles, several times each day, using iodine, or other recommended water treatment solutions.
-We have found that this 2 stage process is the most effective in preventing water borne issues.
+We have found that this two stage process is the most effective in preventing water borne issues.
 Steri Pens work well, but use a lot of batteries and can break, so you always need the backup treatment pills.